Daniel Cockburn: You Are Here (2010)

-Graduate studies and overseas residencies projects (2010- )
+Graduate studies and overseas residencies projects (2010–present)

 Following the release of You Are Here and the short The Bad Idea Reunion, Cockburn participated in the National Parks Project, visiting Bruce Peninsula National Park with musicians John K. Samson, Christine Fellows and Sandro Perri, and also had two brief stints overseas as an artist-in-residence and a guest professor.
 (Note: At the Impakt Festival in Utrecht in late November and early December 2010, Cockburn was the festival's artist in residence, and again as part of the European Media Artists in Residence Exchange.
 Over 2011 and 2012, Cockburn was a guest professor at the Braunschweig University of Art.)

 Cockburn's feature film script The Engineers won the Telefilm Canada Pitch This! prize ($15,000) at the 2013 Toronto International Film Festival, and was reported as in development with the Canadian Film Centre.
 In 2014, Cockburn returned to York University to begin working towards his Master of Fine Arts degree.
 During this period, he made the short films Sculpting Memory (2015) and The Argument (with annotations) (2017), the latter of which was also presented as his master's thesis, and made the Toronto International Film Festival's annual Canada's Top Ten list in 2017.
 He began a second Acme residency, "Mind the Gap", in Glasgow, in 2023.

 By the time The Argument was released, Cockburn had begun an artist-in-residenceship at Acme Studios and research fellowship at the Queen Mary University of London's School of Languages, Linguistics and Film in its pilot year.
 The Argument, along with his most recent short films, including God's Nightmares, are Canadian-British co-productions or else British productions.
 During the residency, Cockburn researched the extension of lecture-performance practice into an expanded-cinema format involving multiple projections and live video feeds.